William Johnston (Irish politician): Candidate of the Protestant working man

-In Parliament

 Land reform

-Brokered by the Thomas MacKnight, the liberal editor of the Northern Whig, Johnston's understanding with McClure included, addition to repeal of the Party Procession Act (achieved through a private members bill in 1872), comprehensive land reform.
+Brokered by the MacKnight, Johnston's understanding with McClure included, addition to repeal of the Party Procession Act (achieved through a private member's bill in 1872), comprehensive land reform.
 In 1870, Johnston sided with the Liberal government of William Ewart Gladstone, and with the Irish Home Rule MPs, in voting for the first of the Irish Land Acts.

-In 1871, he voted again for a Liberal measure, the Ballot Act, widely expected to reduce the intimidatory power of landlords at the polls In the certainty that secret voting would "weaken the Protestant and Conservative interest", at Twelfth celebrations, Johnston was criticised for failing in his support for the measure to “represent the Orangemen of Ireland”.
+In 1871, he voted again for a Liberal measure, the Ballot Act 1872, widely expected to reduce the intimidatory power of landlords at the polls In the certainty that secret voting would "weaken the Protestant and Conservative interest", at Twelfth celebrations speakers assailed Johnston for failing to “represent the Orangemen of Ireland.
+Such was the disagreement, that Johnston briefly withdrew from the Order.

-Recognising that the tenants protections afforded by the 1870 Land Act were weak, Johnston continued to campaign on the central demands of the tenant rights associations (agreed in conference at Belfast in 1874).
-These were thethree F's (free sale, fixity of tenure, and fair rent), which were eventually conceded in the Land Law (Ireland) Act of 1881 and by Gladstone's Tenure of Land (Ireland) Bill 1890, which Johnston supported.
+Recognising that the tenants protections afforded by the Landlord and Tenant (Ireland) Act 1870 were weak, Johnston continued to campaign on the central demands of the tenant rights associations (agreed in conference at Belfast in 1874).
+These were the three F's (free sale, fixity of tenure, and fair rent), which were eventually conceded in the Land Law (Ireland) Act 1881 and by Gladstone's Tenure of Land (Ireland) Bill 1890, which Johnston supported.
 In doing so, he broke with many of his Conservative Party colleagues.
 Pointing to Charles Stewart Parnell's direction of the Land League, they persisted in identifying tenant-righters with Catholic nationalists and their separatist cause.

 In 1901, he did follow his party in voting against the principle of "compulsory purchase" (of compelling landlords to sell to their tenants) advanced with the support of both Catholic and Protestant farmers by the Independent Unionist, T. W. Russell.
-In his last appearance on election hustings, in February 1902 Johnston campaigned for the Conservative against the Russellite candidate in an East Down by-election.
+In his last appearance on election hustings, in February 1902 Johnston, on orders from Lord Arthur Hill and the Marquess of Londonderry, campaigned for the Conservative against the Russellite candidate in an East Down by-election.